Beat The Rain With The Best Running Jackets In 2022

 30D ripstop nylon

 Pertex® Shield+ 2.5L

 - BrandOutdoor Research

-- Weight7 ounces
+- Weight7 Ounces

-This is a great looking winter running jacket that’s determined to keep you warm even when the polar vortex has other ideas.
-The DryVent™ 2L shell brushes off winter winds while keeping the warmth inside next to you where it belongs.
-The Resolve 2 uses a multi-layer approach to cold weather comfort.
-One that ensures you stay dry, stay warm and that the wind is kept at bay, the other for warmth.
+This is a great-looking winter running jacket that’s determined to keep you warm even when the polar vortex has other ideas.
+The North Face DryVent™ 2L shell brushes off winter winds while keeping the warmth inside next to you where it belongs.
+The Resolve 2 uses a multi-layer approach to cold-weather comfort.
+One layer to ensure you stay dry, stay warm, and that the wind is kept at bay, the other for warmth.

 DryVent™ 2L shell with breathable mesh liner

 - BrandThe North Face